Realistic Threat Models for Fiber and Free-Space Continuous-Variable Quantum Key Distribution: Introduction

 Unfortunately, in its practical form, CV-QKD devices are prone to implementation side channels, like all modern information systems.
 In the worst-case scenario, all the noise present in the channel or setup may be accessible to Eve for obtaining information \cite{pirandola2021composable}.
 One idea to avoid attacks that exploit device imperfections is to use device-independent (DI) approaches \cite{marshall2014device}, which do not require both Alice’s and Bob’s devices to be trusted.
 Such protocols are immune from many side-channel attacks, but offer significantly lower key rates than protocols with trusted devices.
 Moreover, DI CV-QKD needs to add non-Gaussian resources to violate a Bell inequality, which is difficult to prepare~\cite{paternostro2009violations}.
 A partial version of DI protocols is the measurement-device-independent QKD protocols \cite{pirandola2015high,fletcher2025overview}, which removes threats from the detector’s point of view, but still assumes that the state-preparation devices of Alice and Bob are completely trusted and has a lower key rate.

 Motivated by the above facts, before designing a practical quantum network, it is necessary to develop a realistic threat model for CV-QKD protocols, which take the devices' imperfection into account, so that one can investigate the practical ultimate limit, or achievable rate, within a network.
 In this paper, we propose a realistic threat model for one-way GMCS protocols, using the local local-oscillator (LLO) scheme \cite{qi2015generating}, under both fiber and free-space links.
 Starting from a discussion over various devices' imperfections, we investigate the composable security of GMCS protocol, which allows specifying the security requirements for combining different cryptographic applications in a unified and systematic way \cite{muller2009composability}.
 In the fiber-based case, we consider a scenario where the quantum channel is multiplexed with classical channels.
 This can reduce the high deployment and maintenance costs of fiber resources.
 We then start with the considerations of the noise from the classical system and then determine the main noise in the LLO scheme.
 In the free-space case, we consider the satellite-to-ground communication channel with an advanced downlink setting, where the quasntum satellite operates on a low Earth orbit (LEO).
 We then show how a satellite can beat the fiber-based repeater-based bounds, which shows its potentiality for a high-rate global quantum network.
+Unlike previous studies that focused solely on noise trust levels~\cite{usenko2016trusted,weedbrook2010quantum,weedbrook2012continuous,nag2025continuous}, we present a unified and comprehensive framework that accounts for all trust levels of both noise and loss on Alice’s and Bob’s sides.

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec:sys} and Sec.~\ref{sec:3}, we provide a general framework for the composable security of CV-QKD, which accounts for levels of trust in the loss and noise of the communication.
 In Sec.~\ref{sec:fiber}, we investigate the setup noise of the LLO scheme added at both the transmitter and receiver.
 In Sec.~\ref{sec:fib}, we consider fiber-based quantum communications multiplexed with classical systems.
 In Sec.~\ref{sec:sat}, we extend to the satellite-to-ground case, showing that suitably high key rates can be achieved under various trust levels.
 Finally, Sec.~\ref{sec:con} is for conclusions.